jthack/hydeout/_posts/2025-08-19-quest-for-the-shortest-domain.md

   - cybersecurity
 ---
 ![](/assets/images/domain_quest_banner.png){: width="400" }
-In the world of bug bounty hunting, having a short domain for XSS payloads can be the difference in exploiting a bug or not... and it's just really cool to have a nice domain for payloads, LOL.
+In bug bounty hunting, having a short domain for XSS payloads can be the difference in exploiting a bug or not... and it's just really cool to have a nice domain for payloads, LOL.

 One morning after I went full time bug bounty back in January, I decided to find me a nice domain for POCs and payloads.
-It turned into a full day journey.
-It was quite the adventure.
-I spent around **six hours** reversing domain-provider APIs and automating the process of finding them.
-I dove into the intricacies of ASCII and Unicode character counts, and the things I found were interesting.
+It turned into a full day adventure.
+I spent around **six hours** reversing engineering domain-provider APIs and automating the process of checking which domains are available.

 ### ASCII and Unicode

 When it comes to domains for payloads, sometimes every character counts.
-ASCII and Unicode characters counts play a crucial role here.
-Many Unicode characters resolve to ASCII, which means if you're crafting an XSS or SSRF payload, a short domain can sometimes be your best friend.
+ASCII and Unicode character counts both matter.
+Many Unicode characters resolve to ASCII for urls, which means if you're crafting an XSS or SSRF payload, a short domain can sometimes be exactly what you meed.

 For example, a domain like `1.com` is straightforward with 4 ASCII and 4 Unicode characters because it doesn't condense.
-But then there's `rad.pw`, which I own .
+But then there's `rad.pw`, which I own.
 It has 5 ASCII characters but only 2 Unicode because "㎭" and "㎺" are each a single Unicode character.

 ### The Hunt for the Shortest Domain